pretix/pretix-docs/docs/contributing-to-the-docs/index.md

 Insert links to pretix blog posts, Wikipedia, third-party software documentation, legal texts, or high-quality how-to guides on other websites.
 The readers of this documentation benefit from curated links to relevant information.
-That way, they do not have to search for the missing information themselves and there is a reduced risk of them encountering bad information.
+That way, they do not have to search for the missing information themselves.
+This also reduces the risk of them encountering bad information.

 Strip all unnecessary data (such as tracking) from a link before inserting it.
 You can identify the start of the unnecessary data by the `#` or the `?` symbol in the URL.